blongworth/python-oceanography-lesson/_episodes/16-Intro-NetCDF.md

 Can use ncdump to look at the metadata without opening a notebook (

 Ivan recommende keeping a small part of vectorisatio in there (like multiplication or addition) to touch on the strength of xarray, a for loop would blow up your computer.

+Ivan slices and subsets is datasets before loading it into xarray.

+# CMIP data
+This is the dataset that we will be using for our class and is very known and widely used by oceanographers